 Skip advert

 V4 Supercharger

 Despite the latest V4 charging points, the Tesla Supercharger network is no longer the fastest out there.
-The IONITY rapid-charging network and Gridserve’s Electric Highway network both feature units capable of 350kW charging speeds.
+The IONITY rapid-charging network and Gridserve’s Electric Highway network both feature units capable of 350kW charging speeds, plus there are other companies which have plans in place to install charging points capable of 400kWh and upwards.

+Skip advert